20 Powerful virtual reality apps for your classroom of the future

 The classroom is changing rapidly: digital boards, tablets, and classrooms full of computers are now part and parcel of the current school system.
 As time goes on, the introduction of virtual reality becomes more and more interesting and a better investment, because, yes, it still has a serious price tag.

-In this blog post, I’ll show you 20 interesting apps that will bring your lessons to life using VR, and show you what VR has to offer in education.
+In this blog post, I’ll show you 20 interesting educational apps that will bring your lessons to life using VR, and show you what VR apps have to offer in education.

 What is Virtual Reality?

 Virtual Reality (VR) is a computer technique in which you seem to be in a different reality.
 Through the use of VR-glasses, the visible reality is replaced by computer-generated images.
 The glasses contain a screen, and close off your view from the outside world.
 Because each eye sees its own image, differing slightly from the other eye, you see depth in the virtual environment.
 In other words: you can view this virtual “world” in 3D.

 Depending on the type of virtual reality glasses you have at your disposal, several apps are worth your attention.
 You’ll see that virtual reality in education is a big asset for your students.

 Virtual reality apps for languages

 Let your students practice languages at home using VR, something much more fun to do than filling out a worksheet.
 You can also use some of these VR language apps in the classroom: create a VR corner for students that are fast workers and need an extra challenge.
 They can use the VR goggles to practice more in a fun way.

 In House of Languages, you can learn English, German or Spanish in a fun, creative way.
 You will be taught by Mr. Woo, who introduces him to his family.
 In the town where Mr. Woo lives, you can visit the airport, the zoo, the café, and some other places in virtual reality.
 It is a highly effective way for learning new basic vocabulary.